damobrisbane/operator_baseline/README.md

 # Operator Baseline/Appliance Tooling

 Shell script focused tooling for Openshift operator catalog mirroring.
-Useful for disconnected environments with a need to baseline operator versions and catalog indexes independently of upstream catalog updates.
+Useful for disconnected environments with a need to baseline operators on "minVersion" and consume the associated catalog indexes, independently of any upstream catalog updates.

 Given an input pullspecs, output catalog operators, channels and versions.
 May optionally include operator bundle image references, or output an ImageSetConfiguration (ISC).
 For an ISC, accept json or yaml for both input and output (see Global parameters).
 An input pullspec is configured as a folder path that potentially contains pullspecs for redhat, certified and community operators.